Atlanta Sublingual Immunotherapy (Allergy Drops)

 What are allergy drops?

 Allergy drops, or sublingual immunotherapy, are a method of treating allergies by placing drops underneath the tongue.
-They are similar to allergy shots and the involve placing a set amount of physician-dosed antigens under the tongue to help build the body’s tolerance over time.
+They are similar to allergy shots and they involve placing a set amount of physician-dosed antigens under the tongue to help build the body’s tolerance over time.
 Both methods – drops and shots – are based on the same principle: controlled exposure to extracts over time changes the immune response, effectively creating blocking antibodies and reducing or eliminating allergic symptoms.

 What are the benefits of allergy drops?